-One of the most important bunny proofing jobs you can do is to protect the electrical wires that trail around your home from chewing damage.
-It only takes a moment for razor sharp teeth to cut through the soft plastic and serious harm to be done.
+One of the most important bunny proofing jobs you can do is to protect the electrical wires that trail around your home from being chewed.
+It only takes a moment for your bunnies razor sharp teeth to cut through the soft plastic and serious harm to be done.

 To install it first cut the tubing to the correct length then cut the tubing along its length.
 Next simply slip the wire inside via the split.
 You don't even need to take the plug off.

-2) Back yard escapes
+2) Backyard escapes

 4) Build a digging box for your bunny

-You will need a cardboard box big enough to contain the mess but low enough for your bunny to jump in to.
+You will need a cardboard box big enough to contain the mess but low enough for your bunny to jump into.
 Next fill it with shredded paper, old toilet roll tubes and anything else they may like.

 Good things to put on a digging box

 - Shredded paper

 5) Storage boxes are idea for blocking spaces under furniture